corda/corda/docs/source/network-map.rst

 Node side network map update protocol:

-* The Corda node will query the network map service periodically according to the network parameter.
+* The Corda node will query the network map service periodically according to the network parameters.

-* The network map service returns a signed ``NetworkMap`` object, containing list of node info hashes and the network parameter hashes.
+* The network map service returns a signed ``NetworkMap`` object, containing list of node info hashes and the network parameters hashes.

 * The node updates its local copy of NodeInfos and NetworkParameters if it is different from the newly downloaded NetworkMap.